This is, talk about, you know, when hell freezes over.

 I agree.

-And by the way, one of the movies you should have on the list is Scrooged with uh Bill Murray.
+And by the way, one of the movies you should have on the list is Scrooged with Bill Murray.

-I I I just saw bits and pieces of it.
+I just saw bits and pieces of it.

 Oh, you should watch it.

-It's uh it's uh You like that one, huh?
+You like that one, huh?

-It's a terrific movie, and with a terrific story.
+It's a terrific movie and with a terrific story.

-So um it's interesting and uh and and uh fun to watch.
+So it's interesting and fun to watch.

 Do you have any kids?

-I mean, that is to say they say we don't want government intrusion in the bedroom.
+I mean, that is to say, they say, we don't want government intrusion in the bedroom.

 We don't want government to fight the war on terror, you know, a legitimate function.

-We don't want government to to uh impinge on free speech, but then they're the ones that want to turn their kids over to K through twelve government monopoly, government schools for twelve years.
+But then they're the ones that want to turn their kids over to K-12 government monopoly government schools for 12 years.

 Right.

-Well, and the worst part about that is the fact that the again that uh um mostly Democrat Democrats control uh that whole uh system and what we've got what's been going on is a cultural shift and a cultural change.
+Well, and the worst part about that is the fact that the, again, that mostly Democrats control that whole system.

-Uh you know, they come up with this this somebody comes with this idea that it's a great thing to do, well then they go into the school systems and they teach it and preach it.
+Well, then they go into the school systems and they teach it and preach it.

 Absolutely.